Ukuma Taʻai: Representative career

-In 2006 Ta'ai played for Tonga in the Pacific Cup, picked from Tonga College's Under 19 rugby union team at the age of 19.
+In 2006 Ta'ai played for in the Pacific Cup, picked from Tonga College's Under 19 rugby union team at the age of 19.
 The Tongan team won the tournament.
 He played for Tonga in the 2009 Pacific Cup.

 At the conclusion of the 2015 season, Ta'ai played for Tonga in their Asia-Pacific Qualifier match against the Cook Islands for the 2017 Rugby League World Cup.